TriDni/Munin2Canopsis/README.md

 ##Warning

-Take care to have enough space for MongoDB, and to not have more than 15000 RRDs to send to Canopsis (execute "find /var/lib/munin/ -type f | wc -l" command to know how many RRD files you have).
+Take care to have enough space for MongoDB, and to not have more than 15000 RRDs to send to Canopsis.
+Execute the following command to know how many RRD files you have) :

+    find /var/lib/munin/ -type f | wc -l

 Indeed, RabbitMQ could queue AMQP messages if you have too much of these.
 To verify your server capacity you can time the script and make sure that it takes less than 4-5 min to execute (munin-update time period).

     time ./munin2Canopsis.pl